adbahl/EuclideanVector/README.md

 EuclideanVector b(x,y);
-Constructor: A constructor (or constructors) that takes the start and end of an iterator and works out the required dimensions, and sets the magnitude in each dimension according to the iterated values.
-The iterators will be from std::vector or std::list.
-Hint: a function template may help.
-Hint 2: the compiler prefers calling normal functions over templated functions, even if it's an exact match for the template
+Constructor: A constructor (or constructors) that takes the start and end of an iterator and works out the required dimensions, and sets the magnitude in each dimension according to the iterated values. std::vector or std::list.
 (1) std::list l;
 EuclideanVector
 a{l.begin(),l.end()};